dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 1. For GET requests, from a URL query string parameter.
 2. For POST requests, from an HTTP body field.
-3. From an URL path parameter, if there are placeholders specified in the decorated URL.
+3. From a URL path parameter, if there are placeholders specified in the decorated URL.

 In all cases, the parameter name must match the function argument name (unless [`@ArgName`](../api-reference/decorators#argname) is specified).
 In the first snippet above, `/clear/:name` matches `name: string`.
 Default input parsing behavior can be configured using the [`@ArgSource`](../api-reference/decorators#argsource) parameter decorator.